 - Travel for archival, collections-based, field or clinical research data acquisition

 The deadline for application for a travel award is one month prior to the beginning of travel.
 Students may apply for more than one award, but the total award permitted during the course of a student’s graduate study at UD is $1,500 from the Graduate College.
 So with the 1:1 match requirement, the student is eligible for up to $3,000 in travel support.
 The student must conform to University Travel Policy on allowable travel reimbursements.

 Policies and Procedures

 - Students should document any paper, poster, presentation, exhibit, performance, research, or professional development planned.
 This documentation may be an acceptance letter or other confirmation for the destination; an invitation from a laboratory, archive or collection, field or clinical site to allow the student to do research at their location; confirmation of a performance or exhibit; or an email from a faculty advisor supporting participation an event for professional development.

-- The amount of support will be based on the quality of the application up to a maximum of $1,500 total during a student’s graduate study from the Graduate College.
-So with the 1:1 match requirement, the student is eligible for up to $3,000 in travel support.
-These grants are competitive and full funding is not guaranteed.
-The applicant’s program, department, college or grant source must provide at least equal, 1-for-1 matching of the award offered by the Graduate College for travel approved after January 1, 2020, unless already approved.
+- The Graduate College will support a maximum of $1,500 total during a student’s graduate study.
+So with the 1:1 match requirement, the student is eligible for up to $3,000 in travel support, full funding is not guaranteed.
 Matching may come from internal university sources or external grant funding.

 - Applicants should budget for the least costly mode of travel and lodging.
 Students are encouraged to pool resources whenever possible; for example, if a number of students within a department/program are attending the same conference.
 Travel expenses may include items such as: parking, airfare or train ticket, roundtrip mileage at current IRS rate, poster printing fee, registration fee, food, lodging, and taxi/bus/shuttle fares.
 Alcoholic beverages are NOT an allowable expense.